Peru - a far away country

 Something interesting, which started during the Paracas period, was the elongated form of the sculls.
 It is explained by archeologists through some hard wrapping of a child's skull, to make the head growing larger.
 Personally I doubt that this was possible to the extent, that we today still can see in museums.
 The head can be deformed, but the volume can't grow by putting pressure on it.
 Besides, not everybody is convinced, that this was done by external force.
 Some experts think that it may have been a genetic exeption.

-The Paracas culture was adopted by the Nazca population, which overtook much of the older culture.
 This era is mainly known because of the Nazca lines, fascinating drawings into the soil, very big, so that they only can be seen from the air.

 There are straight lines for hundreds of meters, and there are pictures of animals, etc. The question remains, how it could have been done - and why?
 The individual figures are sized from 400 to 1100 meters - how could you ever draw those without looking at them from above?
 Below you see the monkey and the hummingbird, but there are many, many more.